rendely/rendely.github.io/docs/_posts/2023-05-07-phase-2-blog-posts-react.markdown

 };
 ```

 Then, I decided to use the `useEffect` hook to perform the side effect of directly updating the DOM by adding an event listener the first time the component is mounted.
+(Using eventListener here is a mistake in React, which I will explain shortly)

 ```javascript
 useEffect(() => {